Measuring Agents in Production: Supplementary Results and Analysis

+Figure~\ref{fig:domains} summarizes the application domains of deployed Agentic AI systems in our survey data, spanning 26 distinct domains.
+These domains reflect a broad range of real-world use cases, from enterprise and software operations to healthcare, scientific discovery, and communication services.
+In this section, we describe how domain labels were derived from free-text survey responses and how infrequently occurring domains (outliers) were handled.

+\paragraph{Domain Normalization} The survey response for the question related to agent application domains (\texttt{QN4} in Appendix~\ref{app:questions_core}) was collected in free-text form.
+Therefore, we normalized the domain responses to enable systematic analysis.
+We first applied the state-of-the-art semantic parser LOTUS~\cite{lotus} to perform semantic aggregation, deriving a set of candidate domain categories by grouping semantically similar phrases (e.g., healthcare, medical, patient monitoring) into unified labels (e.g., Healthcare Services).
+Based on the LOTUS output and as shown in Figure~\ref{fig:domains}, this resulted in nine categories in total: eight high-level application domains and one residual ``Other'' category capturing long-tail responses.

+Each survey response was then independently annotated by three annotators, who assigned one or more relevant domain labels from this LOTUS-derived category set.
+We measured inter-annotator agreement across all pairwise combinations of the three annotators and across all labels, yielding a mean Cohen’s $\kappa$ of 0.636.
+This level of agreement is commonly interpreted as substantial for multi-class semantic labeling tasks, particularly given the multi-select nature of the question and the fact that many deployed agent systems naturally span adjacent or overlapping domains.

+Disagreements primarily arose in borderline cases where systems plausibly fit multiple related categories (e.g., Corporate Services vs.\ Finance \& Banking, or Technology vs.\ Research \& Development), rather than from ambiguity in category definitions.
+In cases where no consensus was reached among the three annotators, a fourth expert annotator adjudicated the final label.
+Figure~\ref{fig:domains} reports results based on these final consensus annotations.
+Additional implementation and normalization details, including representative LOTUS programs, are provided below in this appendix section.

-Table~\ref{tab:single_occurrence_domains} presents the domains that were mentioned only once across all reported Agentic AI use cases.
-These outlier domains highlight the long-tail diversity of applications where Agentic AI is being explored beyond the dominant sectors such as finance, technology, and enterprise.
+\paragraph{Outlier Domains} Figure~\ref{fig:domains} includes an “Other” category, which captures the long-tailed distribution of categories not shown explicitly in the figure.
+Table~\ref{tab:single_occurrence_domains} presents domains that were mentioned only once across all reported deployed agent use cases.
+These outlier domains highlight the long-tail diversity of agent applications beyond the dominant sectors observed in the main analysis, illustrating how agentic systems are being explored across a diverse set of real-world problems.